-The State Personnel Board has an annual budget of $369,000, two full time employees, and provides covered state employees with an avenue for due process when they wish to appeal a suspension for more than 80 working hours, an involuntary demotion, or a termination from their employment for cause.
+The State Personnel Board has an annual budget of $375,000, one full time employee, and provides covered state employees with an avenue for due process when they wish to appeal a suspension for more than 80 working hours, an involuntary demotion, or a termination from their employment for cause.
 The State Personnel Board also has jurisdiction over the state’s whistleblower complaint process.

 Continue to provide a fair, impartial, and expeditious hearing process.

 Fair and Impartial Hearing Process: Satisfaction survey results indicate stakeholders generally feel the State Personnel Board provides a fair and impartial hearing process.
 The State Personnel Board will continue to include this as a strategic issue.
 It is important that the hearing process remain fair and impartial and that hearing officers display an unbiased position at all times.
 The surveys also provide space for additional comments.
 Any comments are reviewed so that weaknesses can be addressed and the level of satisfaction can be increased.